All Episodes

 The you missed Trump middle finger tea.

-Now I have to admit, this one is my favorite, so I'll save that for last.
+Now, I have to admit, this one is my favorite, so I'll save that for last.

-The bulletproof Trump 2024 T. Bulletproof Trump 2024 T, but I've got to say, this is my favorite right here.
+The bulletproof Trump 2024 T. Bulletproof Trump 2024 T. But I've got to say, this is my favorite right here.

-The Trump, a convicted felon.
+The Trump, a convicted felon, a fine convicted felon, Trump 2024.

 That's nice.